vinfalardeau/vinfalardeau.github.io/resilience/resilience.md

 | False |	61631 |
 | True	| 7771 |

 Overall, 7.9% of poor-condition buildings are at risk, as opposed to 11.2% of good-condition buildings.
+Perhaps properties near the water are more valuable, leading to better upkeep of  buildings that fall within flood zones.
+Alternatively, the 3.3% difference might not be very significant, or other factors could be at play.
+Maybe property owners in areas susceptible to flooding keep their buildings in better-than-average condition because in order to withstand potential damage.